DigitalBrainApp/claims_data_technical_screen/README.md

-# This repo contains notional claims data that we can use to both tech screen echoes and to practice data pipelining for FDEs / Devs
+# This repo contains notional claims data that we can use to both tech screen deployment strategists and to practice data pipelining for FDEs / Devs

 ## What is it